viamrobotics/docs/docs/manage/CLI.md

 |        argument     |       description
 | ----------- | ----------- | -----------
 | `status`     | retrieve robot status for a specified robot part
 | `run`     |  run a component or service command, optionally at a specified interval.
 For commands that return data in their response, you can use this to stream data.
 | `logs`     |  get logs for the specified robot part
-| `shell`     |  access a robot part securely via secure shell.
+| `shell`     |  access a robot part securely using a secure shell.
 This feature must be enabled.
 | `help`      | return help

 ##### Named arguments